soulofmischief/node-utils/README.md

 # node-utils
-Terse quality-of-life library for Node.js
+A quality-of-life library for Node.js